avacio/VeggieVengeance/README.md

-Overview: For this milestone, we focused on Collision System and UI (health display, menu), also fixing and adding new assets and features
+Overview: For this milestone, we focused on the Collision System and UI (health display, menu) as suggested by the TA feedback from the last milestone, also fixing and adding many new assets and features